Gary Green (sports owner): Sports ownership

 In 2009, Green co-founded Alliance Baseball LLC with business partner and fellow baseball enthusiast Larry Botel.
 Green and Botel negotiated to a buy a large stake in the Connecticut Defenders from owner Lou DiBella.
-At the time, Richmond, Virginia was the largest city in the country without a professional sports franchise.
 Green, Botel, and DiBella closed the deal in 2009 and immediately relocated the team to Richmond under its new name: the Richmond Flying Squirrels.
 The team drew nearly a half-million fans in its first year and led all of Minor League Baseball in merchandise sales.
 Style Weekly named Green, Botel, and DiBella 2010 Richmonders of the Year.

 In June 2012, Green acquired the Omaha Storm Chasers.
 He negotiated and closed the deal to buy the franchise from owners Warren Buffett, Walter Scott, Jr., and Bill Shea.
 Green's ownership of the franchise ended a 21-year streak in which an Omahan had owned at least a piece of the team.
 Former Storm Chasers owner Warren Buffett was confident that Green's record as a successful businessman and team owner would transfer over into the new venture and lauded Green's experience at a press conference announcing the change in ownership: “We know he’s a great owner, we know he has enormous enthusiasm for the game, and he loves Omaha,” Buffett said.
 “It doesn’t get better than that."
 Buffett continued, “After 21 years, we want someone who is going to keep it for the next 21 years or more, and he’s that sort of fella.”

 In May 2017, Green and Botel again partnered with Lou DiBella to purchase the Montgomery Biscuits, the Tampa Bay Rays' Double-A affiliate.

 In 2019, Green and Botel took their experience in the sports industry and negotiated to buy an expansion franchise from the United Soccer League (USL).
 Alliance Omaha Soccer Holdings was granted the rights to own and operate a professional soccer team in the Omaha area.
 In May 2019, Green and Omaha Storm Chasers President & General Manager Martie Cordaro along with officials from USL League One announced Omaha as the home of a new franchise to begin play in 2020.
-Union Omaha became the first professional team in Omaha to play at the League One level.
+Union Omaha became the first professional team in Omaha.
 The team plays its matches at Werner Park alongside the Omaha Storm Chasers, also owned by Green.
 The team made its home debut in August 2020.

+In 2024, Green sold the Storm Chasers to Diamond Baseball Holdings in order to focus on the development of Union Omaha.